taixingbi/coding-test/big-data.md

 5. How is HDFS fault tolerant?
 When data is stored over HDFS, **NameNode replicates the data to several DataNode**.
 The **default replication factor** is **3**.
 You can change the configuration factor as per your need.
 If a DataNode goes down, the NameNode will automatically copy the data to another node from the replicas and make the data available.
 This provides fault tolerance in HDFS.

+6 What is MapReduce?
+Referred as the core of Hadoop, MapReduce is a programming framework to process large sets of data or **big data across thousands of servers in a Hadoop Cluster**.
+The concept of MapReduce is similar to the cluster scale-out data processing systems.
+The term MapReduce refers to two important processes of Hadoop program operates.
+* Application Manager:
+* It accepts job-submissions, negotiates the container for ApplicationMaster and handles failures while executing MapReduce jobs.
+* Scheduler:
+Scheduler allocates resources that is required by various MapReduce application running on the Hadoop cluster.

 ### Spark
 1. How is Apache Spark different from MapReduce?